Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 Still on your Squidex account dashboard at https://cloud.squidex.io, click _squidex-blog_ (or whatever name you chose) on the dashboard to enter the dashboard for your newly created app.

-On the left panel, select _Schemas_ and click the Plus(_+_) to start creating the posts schema.
+On the left panel, select _Schemas_ and click the Plus(_+_) button to start creating the posts schema.
 Enter `posts` in the space provided under _Name_, select _Multiple contents_ since you will be having many posts, and click _Create_ to create the schema.

 You will be creating three fields under the posts schema: Title for the title of your posts, Slug to define the URL of your posts, and Content to contain the body of your blog posts.